'We'd Have To Abandon Our Daughters': Pandemic Delays International Adoptions

 "Inter-country adoptions remain a high priority for the department," Michelle Bernier-Toth, the State Department's special adviser for children's issues, tells NPR.

-Bernier-Toth, who runs the office that oversees international adoptions into the U.S., says where conditions allow, adoption visas are still being processed.
+She says where conditions allow, adoption visas are still being processed.
 But these are on a case-by-case basis with constraints due to the pandemic — such as restricted travel and closed government agencies in other countries — making it difficult to move many cases ahead.
 It depends on which country is involved.

 "In many places we may be at a point where we could schedule a visa interview, but people can't actually physically get to us at the moment," Bernier-Toth says.

-Her office is exploring different avenues, such as possibly conducting visa interviews remotely.

-Bernier-Toth also says parents who feel they cannot remain overseas can apply for humanitarian parole through the U.S. Citizenship and Immigration Services.
+She also says parents who feel they cannot remain overseas can apply for humanitarian parole through the U.S. Citizenship and Immigration Services.
 This measure is "used sparingly," according to the USCIS website, and essentially allows noncitizens to enter the U.S. on a temporary basis in emergency situations.

 The State Department recognizes that "this is a very, very challenging time for everyone," Bernier-Toth says, and that they're "pushing those envelopes."